gremau/research-notebook/docs/index.md

 ![Somewhere in New Mexico](media/bosqueapache.jpg)

-# @gremau's research notebook
+# Research notebook

-This is [my](http://greg.pronghorns.net) set of notes about ecology and earth system science.
-I use it as a research notebook to document project activities, lab and field procedures, notes on data analysis and statistics, preliminary results, and general info on the nuts and bolts of doing research.
-Topics here slant towards my reseach interests (biogeochemistry and ecohydrology) and pages are not very organized or well-written.
-I've posted it nevertheless so others might derive some value from it.
+This is [Greg Maurer](https://greg.pronghorns.net)'s research notebook.
+It is filled with assorted lab and field procedures, activity logs for various projects, preliminary research results, and many "notes to my future self" about data analysis, statistics, programming and computing.
+The pages are not always well organized or well-written, but if you found your way here maybe it will have some value for you.
+Feel free to [contact me](greg@pronghorns.net) if you have questions or want to collaborate.

-**Cautionary note:** All data, code, figures, results, and discussions are presented in their raw, preliminary form.
+**Caution**: All data, code, results, and discussions are presented in raw, preliminary form.
 They have not been peer reviewed and are provided without guarantee of quality, accuracy, or safety.
-Feel free to contact me with questions and to suggest changes or additions.

 ## Navigation